Clinton D. Allred and Robert S. Chapkin

 Current Training & Upcoming Events

-Faculty from multiple disciplines set to participate in: NIH CARBON Program.
+Faculty from multiple disciplines participated in: NIH CARBON Program.

 The CARBON Program is to promote collaborative, transdisciplinary research on the safety, effectiveness, and mechanisms of action of botanical dietary supplements that have a high potential to benefit human health.

-Selected Graduate & Postdoc Students will attend: Course in Molecular Prevention
+Selected Graduate & Postdoc Students attended: Course in Molecular Prevention

 Destiny Mullens to train in Bioinformatics at: Galaxy Conference